Throde/NLPCC2026-Task8-FIIA/README.md

 Participants may register through either of the following channels:
 1. Submit the online registration form via: https://alidocs.dingtalk.com/notable/share/form/v012M9qP5j5D8A1JO01_FSwM4Z8_xbMCeFp
-2. Complete the registration document (.docx) and submit it via email to liudh@hust.edu.cn.
+2. Or complete the registration document (.docx) and submit it via email to liudh@hust.edu.cn.

 # Task Introduction